iheziqi/your-daily-board/README.md

 #### Running with docker
 Backend of this app is fully containerized.
 You can run it with docker compose.

-Just run the following command in the root directory of the project:
+Just create a .env file in the /backend directory of the project following the .env.example file, and run the following command in the root directory of the project:

 ```bash
 cd backend